-- 1. Theses and internship reports that have been successfully passed must be kept for at least seven years. - 2.
-Questions, elaborations and specification tables of written examinations and tests shall be kept for two years.
+- 1. Theses and internship reports that have been successfully passed must be kept for at least seven years.
+The retention period of seven years also applies to the assessment forms. - 2.
+Questions, elaborations and specification tables of written examinations and tests shall be kept for seven years as well.
 After this period, the elaborations will be destroyed.